China's greenhouse gases could peak early, easing climate fears

-The report, more optimistic about curbing the use of fossil fuels than a Chinese industry forecast on Monday, noted that China's "coal consumption fell in 2014, and fell further in the first quarter of 2015".
+The report noted that China's "coal consumption fell in 2014, and fell further in the first quarter of 2015" in signs that emissions could be limited faster than expected.

 "China's greenhouse gas emissions are unlikely to peak as late as 2030 - the upper limit set by President Xi Jinping in November 2014 - and are much more likely to peak by 2025," the report said.